pdjr-signalk-plugins/ais-reporter/README.md

 > &nbsp;&nbsp;"enabled": true
 > }

-I have a class B transceiver, so my 'static' AIS data really is static and I can set the 'staticDataUpdate' interval at as very low level.

 ### Automatically modulate reporting intervals

 On my ship I like to modify my position reporting intervals based upon whether